Józef Glemp: Wielgus affair

 During the controversy surrounding the alleged collaboration of bishop Stanislaw Wielgus with the communist secret services, Cardinal Glemp said that the prelate was a true servant of God and that media accusations against him were unfounded or exaggerated.

-Controversial 1989 sermon
+1989 alcohol sermon

 Glemp gave a homily in 1989 for which he faced criticism for years afterwards.
 In it, he suggested that Jews had spread alcoholism in Poland, and talked of Jewish control of the media.
 In 1991, Glemp wrote a letter to an American archbishop in which he expressed regret for the sermon, and said he recognized that it might have caused pain among Jews.
 During his visit to the United States later that year, Glemp met with a dozen Jewish leaders inside the residence of cardinal John O'Connor in New York while about 100 protestors demonstrated outside.
 In that meeting, Glemp and the Jewish leaders set up a program in which Jewish scholars would go to Poland and teach about the contributions and history of Jews in Poland.